oscarotero/psr7-middlewares/README.md

 ### ErrorHandler

 Executes a handler if the response returned by the next middlewares has any error (status code 400-599).
-You can catch also the exceptions throwed.
-To use it with an error handler like [whoops](https://github.com/filp/whoops), you can register it to catch exceptions and other errors using the methods `before` and `after`.
-These methods receives a callable wrapping your handler that returns a ResponseInterface object.
+You can catch also the exceptions throwed or even use [whoops](https://github.com/filp/whoops) as error handler.

 ```php
 use Psr7Middlewares\Middleware;